 - Set the timer for 4 minutes on high pressure.

-- Quick release the pressure as soon as the 4 minutes is up.
+- Quick release the pressure as soon as the 4 minutes are up.

-- Add a little plant-based milk and mash the potatoes until the potatoes are your preferred texture.
+- Add a little plant-based milk and mash the potatoes until they reach your preferred texture.

 Amy's tip

-One of the questions I'm asked the most about this recipe is if it's okay to double or triple the recipe to serve more people.
+One of the questions I’m asked the most about this Instant Pot mashed potato recipe is if it’s okay to double or triple the recipe to serve more people.
 And the answer is yes!

-The thing to keep in mind with pressure cooking is if you increase the quantity of the ingredients, the cooking time will remain the same.
-For example, if you make 4 pounds of potatoes instead of 2, you'll use 2 cups of vegetable broth instead of 1, but the cooking time will remain 4 minutes.
+The thing to keep in mind with pressure cooking is that if you increase the quantity of the ingredients, the cooking time will remain the same.
+For example, if you make 4 pounds of potatoes instead of 2, you'll use 2 cups of vegetable broth instead of 1, but the cooking time will still be 4 minutes.

-However, the time it takes the Instant Pot to come up to pressure before the 4 minutes starts counting down on the display will take longer.
+However, the time it takes the Instant Pot to come up to pressure before the 4 minutes start counting down on the display will take longer.

 Serving suggestions

-A good rule of thumb is to allow half a pound of potatoes per person.
+When making these mashed potatoes, a good rule of thumb is to allow half a pound of potatoes per person.
+Enjoy them as is, or make them your own.
+Here are some ideas:

 📋 Recipe